What is RDA?

 RDA Print is available directly from the three Co-Publishers, ALA, CLA, and CILIP, and from distributors like B&T, Ingram, and Amazon.
 RDA Print is generally available from the same places that AACR2 was available.
 Please visit the RDA Toolkit website http://www.rdatoolkit.org/rdaprint for more details.

 Sign up to be added to a mailing list to receive announcements and updates about this and many other RDA Toolkit topics.

 The Co-Publishers have been approached by several groups wanting to translate RDA.
 German, French, Spanish and Chinese translation of RDA are underway.
 As other agreements become final we will announce them.

 RDA does not require MARC to be replaced.
 In May 2011, the Library of Congress announced taht it will begin exploring a replacement for MARC 21.
 You can read the full announcement at http://www.loc.gov/marc/transition/news/framework-051311.html.

-ALA collects sales tax on all taxable orders in Colorado, Georgia, Iowa, Illinois, Michigan, Minnesota, Nebraska, and Utah.
-If you are ordering from one of these areas and are NOT tax-exempt, sales tax will be automatically added to your order.
-If you ARE tax-exempt, and have been charged sales tax, please fax a copy of your tax-exempt form, along with your order number, to: (402) 323-6611 Attention: Digital River – American Library Association.
+As of January 2015, DR MyCommerce, Inc., eSellerate's parent company and ALA's eCommerce site is registered to collect sales tax on behalf of the state governments of all U.S. states that have sales tax.
+If you are ordering RDA Toolkit and are NOT tax-exempt, sales tax will be automatically added to your order.
+If you ARE tax-exempt, and have been charged sales tax, please fax a copy of your tax-exempt form, along with your order number, to: to 952-253-8760 Attention: Digital River – American Library Association OR email the copy of form and your order number to firstname.lastname@example.org.
 You will be credited for your sales tax charge.